How to block specific resources in Playwright

 await page.route("**/*", intercept)

-Javascript files or scripts loaded via the script tag, are generally not safe to block.
-Most of the logic of a web page rendered via Javascript would lie in these scripts, and blocking them would just mess up the data.
-But, with careful trial and error you could block javascript resources that are not crucial to rendering the web page with the data you need.
-For example, you could block Google Analytics, Web Site trackers, etc. Please see the section “Intercepting requests with Chrome Browser” below to learn how.
+JavaScript files or scripts loaded via the script tag are generally not safe to block.
+Most of the logic of a web page rendered via JavaScript would lie in these scripts, and blocking them would just mess up the data.

 async def intercept(route, request):